SAP Commerce EoMM Preparation: What Stops Working and How to Get Ready

 SAP Commerce Lead, Spadoom AG

-SAP Commerce on-premise version 2205 reaches End of Mainstream Maintenance on July 31, 2026 (SAP Help Portal, 2026).
-After that date, SAP stops delivering security patches, legal compliance updates, and platform improvements for on-prem installations.
+SAP Commerce on-premise version 2205 hits End of Mainstream Maintenance on July 31, 2026 (SAP Help Portal, 2026).
+After that, SAP stops shipping security patches, compliance updates, and platform improvements for on-prem.

+I’ll be blunt.
 This isn’t a soft deprecation.
-It’s a hard capability cutoff that affects security, compliance, and long-term viability.
-Over 3,200 companies currently run SAP Commerce (6sense, 2025) — and many haven’t started planning their transition.
+It’s a hard cutoff.
+Over 3,200 companies currently run SAP Commerce (6sense, 2025), and too many of them haven’t even started planning.
+We talk to these companies every week.
+Some think they’ve got time.
+They don’t.

 TL;DR: After July 31, 2026, SAP Commerce on-prem loses: security patches, legal/tax updates, third-party library updates, Java version support, and SLA-backed enterprise support.
 You’ll still have access to the software, but running an unpatched commerce platform with customer payment data creates serious risk.
 Start your migration assessment now — Commerce Cloud migrations take 3–6 months, and July 2026 is closer than it feels.